and running in just

 These quick and routine procedures are done by a veterinarian and with anesthesia.
-Often, a cat will enter the hospital in the morning and be home in the evening.
+Often, a dog will enter the hospital in the morning and be home in the evening.

-Aftercare depends on your vet and your cat.
-Some cats are practically back to normal in a day or two.
+Aftercare depends on your vet and your dog.
+Some dogs are up and running in a day or two.
 Others may need quiet and reduced exercise for a week or so after the surgery.

-Six months is the average age for spaying and neutering in cats, but some practices start spaying and neutering as early as 8 weeks old.
-Older cats can be spayed or neutered, too, if they are in good general health.
+Six months is the average age for spaying and neutering in dogs, but some vets do the procedure on puppies as young as 8 weeks old.
+Older dogs can be spayed or neutered, too, if they are in good general health.
 (It's a myth that neutering adult males makes them aggressive.)